NDevTK/cel/README.md

 Also have a peek at the [Code of Conduct](./CODE_OF_CONDUCT.md).

 Most of the code is in Go.
-See the [README](/src/go/README.md/) file.
+See [Guide to code](/docs/guide-to-code.md) to get a head start on the code in this repository.

 ## Building